JENebel/const_for/README.md

 });
 ```

+If the beginning of the range plus the step overflows the integer behaviour is undefined.

 #### Real world example

 Here is an example of how this crate helped make some actual code much nicer and readable.